From 13 February 2026, trainees are included in the apprentice definition and are exempt from levy.

 Am I required to register?

-The scheme covers employees who work for one or more shifts in a quarter in a role delivering community services, or supporting the delivery of community services.
-Please refer to our eligibility information to see if you will be required to register.
+The Portable Long Service Leave scheme covers employees who work for one or more shifts in a quarter in a role delivering community services or supporting the delivery of community services.
+Please refer to the eligibility information to see if you will be required to register.

 How do I register?